 Mutual funds significantly reduce investor risk by buying stocks of different companies across multiple sectors.
 The fund manager constantly strives to achieve a truly diversified portfolio that strikes a good balance between risk and return.

-Since mutual funds invest in the equity market, they offer better returns than other traditional investment options like bank deposits and real estate.
-Mutual funds performance is directly related to market performance.
+Since equity mutual funds invest in the equity market, they offer better growth than other traditional investment options like bank deposits and real estate.
+Equity Mutual funds performance is directly related to market performance.
 If the market performs exceedingly well, that will reflect in your mutual fund investments as well.
-Although there is a higher risk involved, you are handsomely rewarded in the form of better returns.
+Although there is a higher risk involved, you are handsomely rewarded in the form of better growth.

-In addition to better returns, affordability is yet another important benefit of investing in mutual funds.
-If you were to directly invest in the equity market, you need a large sum of capital.
+In addition to better growth, affordability is yet another important benefit of investing in mutual funds.
 With the help of mutual funds, you can participate in the equity market by investing as little as Rs.
 500 to Rs.
 1000 each month.

 Mutual funds buy and sell in large volumes.
 This by default leads to lower transaction costs on a per-unit basis.
 For example, the transaction cost to buy one share of a stock is the same as buying 100 shares of the same stock.